 I need to research some historical facts for my homework assignment.
 Can you help?

-The NHM does not have the resources to help with general historical research but please send us your query; we will help if we can.
+The LMTF does not have the resources to help with general historical research but please send us your query; we will help if we can.
 Please query website, Facebook page, twitter page, use info on website.

 Can I use the photos taken off the website for projects or my own photos that I have taken at the Long March to Freedom?